-Bruce Stokes is a non-resident transatlantic fellow for economics with GMF.
-Previously, he was the director of Global Economic Attitudes at the Pew Research Center in Washington, DC, and is a former international economics columnist for the National Journal, a Washington-based public policy magazine, where he is now a contributing editor.
-He is also a former senior fellow at the Council on Foreign Relations.
+Bruce Stokes is the executive director of the Transatlantic Task Force: Together or Alone?
+Choices and Strategies for Transatlantic Relations for 2021 and Beyond.
+Previously, he was the director of Global Economic Attitudes at the Pew Research Center in Washington, DC, and is a former international economics columnist for the National Journal, a Washington-based public policy magazine.
+He is also a former senior fellow at the Council on Foreign Relations and a former transatlantic fellow at the German Marshall Fund.

 In 2006, Stokes was honored by the Coalition of Service Industries for his reporting on services issues.
 In 2004, he was chosen by International Economy magazine as one of the most influential China watchers in the U.S. press.
 In 1995, he was picked by Washingtonian Magazine as one of the "Best on Business" reporters in Washington.
 In 1989, Stokes won the coveted John Hancock award for excellence in business and economics reporting for his series on the impact of the rising yen on the Japanese economy.